C.R.A.F.T.

 3. Car Activities

 I fill another diaper box with car activities including books that I know my 3.5 year old loves.
 I like to pick a few books that he knows by heart and can “read” to his 1.5 year old sister.
 (Pout Pout Fish and Brown Bear, Brown Bear are always winners!)
-I usually buy a few new books too.
+I usually buy at least one new book too.

 Travel toys for a 3 year old